Everything you need to know about Medium Light Fishing Rods

 So aim to use nothing higher than 8 pound test fishing line with a medium light rod.
 The only way you can get around this is if you use a heavy braid to fill the spool and then use a lighter leader line.
 But generally, just fill it with an 8 pound test or under and you’ll be fine.

 Since medium light rods are used for finesse techniques mostly, you will also want a very clear line that isn’t easily seen by fish.
 So fluorocarbon fits that bill nicely.
-My personal favorite fluorocarbon is Seaguar InvisX.
+My personal favorite fluorocarbon is Seaguar InvizX.
 Another option is to fill with braid, and then use a fluorocarbon leader like this.
 And of course if you are on a budget, a great copolymer is a great option too.

 Best Medium Light Rods